MayamaTakeshi/sip-lab/README.md

 A nodejs module that helps to write functional tests for SIP systems (including media operations).
 It uses pjproject for SIP and media processing.

+It permits to:
+  - send and receive DTMF inband/RFC2833/INFO.
+  - play/record wav file on a call
+  - send/receive fax (T.30 only)

 ### Installation

 This will require for you to have some libraries installed.
 So do: